ryabhmd/MLinPractice/README.md

 The preprocessing steps to take can be configured with the following flags:
 - `-p` or `--punctuation`: A new column "tweet_no_punctuation" is created, where all punctuation is removed from the original tweet.
 (See `code/preprocessing/punctuation_remover.py` for more details)
 - '-t' or '--tokenize': apply tokenization to text using nltk word tokenizer
 - '--tokenize_input': determines the column name from a dataframe which should be used as input for tokenizing.
-Default is 'tweet'.
+Default is 'tweet_no_punctuation'.
+- '-s' or '--stopwprds': remove stopwords using nltk common stop words of English
+- '--stopwords_input': determines the column name from a dataframe which should be used as input for removal of stopwords.
+Default is 'tweet_no_punctuation_tokenized'.

 Moreover, the script accepts the following optional parameters:
 - `-e` or `--export` gives the path to a pickle file where an sklearn pipeline of the different preprocessing steps will be stored for later usage.